ceejbot/polyclay-levelup/README.md

 If you pass in pre-constructed levelup instances, it's up to you to make sure they're wrapped with sublevel() and have the correct encodings.

+## Secondary indexes

+The adapter uses [level-indexing](https://github.com/stagas/level-indexing) to provide secondary indexes on fields you select.
+To add secondary indexes, pass an array of property names in the `index` field of the model options.
+The example above creates a secondary index on the `name` field of the model.

+`Widget.find()` is a version of the find function described in the level-indexing docs that returns a fully-constructed model instead of a json structure.
+Any `byFieldName()` functions are also made available on the Model constructor (aka the class); the versions on the model return fully-constructed objects.

+TODO: promisify these finders so you can either pass a callback or not as you prefer.